ChrisRolltDasR/Minecraft-1.12.2---Event-Industries-Mod/README.md

 Are you also an event visitor?
 I always Searched for a Mod that i can Make a Stage for a Event or Concert in Minecraft more appealing But unfortunately there weren't any! so..
 The events industry has been standing still since the beginning of the pandemic.
-I've been looking for a long time to create mods for Minecraft which I can do with **MCreator** and Model with: **Blockbench**
+I've been looking forward for making Minecraft Mods a while ago!

 I present the: Event Industries Mod for Minecraft 1.12.2